isl-org/Open3D-PointNet2-Semantic3D/README.md

 ## Roadmap
 - Use tensorflow Dataset API
-- Tests on semantic-8 : sampling, add colors, more visualisations
+- Tests on semantic-8 : sampling, influence of colors, more visualisations